-Not only is she a gifted player – having represented the Australian women’s national rugby league team and the Australian Women’s Olympic rugby 7s – she’s also a PE teacher at Woolaware High School in Sydney and a regular panelist on The Sunday Footy Show.
+During her career she represented the Australian women’s national rugby league team and the Australian Women’s Olympic rugby 7s, has worked as a PE teacher at Woolaware High School in Sydney and has been a regular panelist on The Sunday Footy Show.

-Known as an exciting playmaker on the field Allana made history in 2016 as one of the first females to sign a professional NRL playing contract when she signed with her beloved Cronulla Sharks.
+Allana made history in 2016 as one of the first females to pen a professional NRL playing contract when she signed with her beloved Cronulla Sharks.

-I recently caught up with the rising star ahead of this year’s City2Surf.
+I caught up with the former Jillaroo ahead of the 2017 City2Surf.

 How did you get into following and playing rugby league?

 I started playing rugby league when I was five.
 I’ve got three brothers and basically grew up on the side of a footy field.
 The way that mum and dad got me to eat my veggies was, they told me if I ate my broccoli I’d be able to play league footy in the lounge room after dinner.
 I basically just begged mum and dad to let me play, although they were hesitant, as soon as I played my first game they were sold!

 Then I played under 12s but girls could no longer play after that, so I played in the boys comp and I was the only girl that played the entire time.

 Were you much of a NRL fan growing up?